Mr. Minseob Shin, Owner Chef of Loup Blanc

 What do you do now?

-What are your objectives and plans ahead?
+What are your future goals?

-To me, Le Cordon Bleu is?
+To you, Le Cordon Bleu is?